kfarr3/embroidit/README.md

 #### Using the Project Files

 There are two parts to the project.
 The Embroid-It GUI, and the EmbLib library project.
 You can run the application from the Embroid-It project inside Netbeans, or from the Embroid-It dist folder directly.
+The application quick start guide can be reached from the help menu. (**Help -> Getting Started**)

 #### Linking EmbLib to Embroid-It